tYaguchi-Js/nexpose_ticketing/README.md

 ## Changelog

+### 1.5.2
+26-05-17
+Command line options have been added to the gem.
+Several are common to all Nexpose gem integrations.
+Call the gem with '-h' or '--help' to view these options.

+### 1.5.1
+16-05-17
+Minor update to change storage location of log files.

 ### 1.5.0
 16-05-17
 Added an encryption configuration file.
 Usernames and passwords within the configuration files are now encrypted when the application runs.

-26-05-17
-Command line options have been added to the gem.
-Several are common to all Nexpose gem integrations.
-Call the gem with '-h' or '--help' to view these options.

 ### 1.4.2
 10-05-17